Albert Henry Hime

-Lieutenant-Colonel Sir Albert Henry Hime, KCMG, PC (29 August 1842 – 13 September 1919) was a Royal Engineers officer and later a prominent politician in the Colony of Natal.
+Lieutenant-Colonel Sir Albert Henry Hime, KCMG, PC (29 August 1842 – 13 September 1919) was an Irish Royal Engineers officer and later a prominent politician in the Colony of Natal.

 Early life and career

 Hime was born in Kilcoole, County Wicklow, on the Ballydonarea Loop, and educated at Trinity College Dublin.
-In May 1866 he married Josephine Searle in Plymouth, and three months later moved to Bermuda to work on a causeway there.
-Lieutenant Hime began drafting up his plan for the Causeway in 1867, and it would take four years before the project was finished.
+In May 1866, he married Josephine Searle in Plymouth, and three months later moved to Bermuda to work on a causeway there.
+Lieutenant Hime began drafting his plan for the Causeway in 1867, and it would take four years before the project was finished.
 When it was finished, Hime delivered a report to Governor Lefroy in front of some 6,000 residents (approximately half of the population), describing his accomplishment as "solid and substantial...without any attempt at ornament" which would have increased the project's cost (the cost of construction, £27,000, was £2,000 more than the colonial government raised in total revenues that year).
-Lefroy responded that Hime's name would become part of Bermuda's history, and that the young lieutenant would have a promising career.
-Hime was awarded a service of plate from the colonial government.
+Lefroy responded that Hime's name would become part of Bermuda's history and that the young lieutenant would have a promising career.
+Hime was awarded a service plate from the colonial government.

 In 1878, Hime designed and built the Natal Mounted Police Headquarters on Alexandra Road.
 His son Charles represented Natal at cricket and played Test cricket for South Africa in 1896.